ElGonan/carssification_AI/Selection_preprocess_data.md

 separated, so I decided I don't need to do augmentation to it.

 ## Preprocess

 ### Escalation
 I decided to follow the preprocess of images the same way we've been doing, that means normalize images (scale them) from 0-255 to 0-1.

 ### Preprocess
-I decided to resize them to 150x150 so I can visualize them coorectly and to ensure all images have the same size.
+I decided to resize them to 150x150 so I can visualize them correctly and to ensure all images have the same size.
 Also I used the class_mode of "categorical", because I have multiple classes (40).
 The batch size will be the same as the one we used on classes (8) because it's one of the most common batch sizes.

-The [carssification_AI.ipynb](./carssification_AI.ipynb) file contains the code of the preprocess.
+The [carssification_AI.ipynb](./carssification_AI.ipynb) file contains the code of the whole preprocess.

 ## Notes: